zedlopez/ifm/Examples/Thirst2.md

 ```

-Realistically, we ought to attach a randomization to this so that each step of the fire-starting has a good chance of failure.
+Realistically, we ought to attach a randomisation to this so that each step of the fire-starting has a good chance of failure.
 But because our player may not be as patient as someone who actually needs a fire started, we allow them to succeed the first time in every case.